money stress

 your next move?

-stop treating financial skills separate from your education and career prep. they're all needed to get you to where you wan to be when you're constantly worried about rent, groceries, or whether you can afford to go out with friends, you can't focus on the important things like networking, skill development, or strategic career moves.
+stop treating financial skills separate from your education and career prep. they're all needed to get you to where you wan to be. stop waisting time and energy by constantly worrying about rent, groceries, or whether you can afford to go out with friends.

 you're not bad with money